gttushar/Online-Grocery-Store/README.md

 # Online-Grocery-Store
 # Introduction:
-This is the DBMS Mini Project-1 for Sping-2021.
-It has been developed by the members of Group-14:
+This is an Online Grocery Store app with basic features.
-- Mayank Raj(18CS30028)
+This app has been developed by :
-- Tushar Gupta(18CS30044)
+- Yasharth Gupta
-- Proteet Paul(18CS10065)
+  Future Institute of Engineering nd Management, Kolkata

 ## Link to YouTube video presentation: https://youtu.be/FrOsiUFlTgo